 There are a few factors to consider as you decide when to take the test.
 You should have at least two years of strong preparation in the language, but the more the better.

 It's recommended that you take the Japanese with Listening test as close to the end of the most advanced Japanese class that you plan to take, while still balancing college admission and placement requirements.
 You’re likely not to do as well if you take the test after you haven't been in a Japanese class for several months.

 - For seniors studying Japanese: If Japanese is a strong subject for you, be sure it’s one of the SAT Subject Tests you take in time for colleges to see your score.
 If you’re only taking it for placement purposes, and not as part of your application for admission, wait until you’re as far along in your course as possible.
-If you want to take the Japanese with Listening test, remember that it’s only given in November (and don’t forget to bring a portable CD player with earphones).
+If you want to take the Japanese with Listening test, check the test schedule to see when it's offered (and don't forget to bring a portable CD player with earphones).